CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Minimum Spanning Tree (Kruskal)/README.md

 * _Spanning tree_ of G is a set T of edges such that (V, T) is a tree,
 * _Cost_ of T is the sum of costs of its edges,
-* _Minimum spanning tree_ of G is a spanning tree of G with minimal cost, Find a minimum spanning tree of G.
+* _Minimum spanning tree_ of G is a spanning tree of G with minimal cost, find a minimum spanning tree of G.

 ### Overview
 There are many algorithms to find the minimum spanning tree of a graph G. The one we will be using is [Kruskal's Algorithm](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm#Pseudocode).